-The Department of Community and Human Development (DCHD) introduces to City Council and the El Paso community, the Draft 2020-2025 Consolidated Plan, thereby commencing a 5-day public comment period as required by HUD.
-The Draft 2020-2025 Consolidated Plan specifies the City's priority needs and goals for the following four HUD entitlement grant programs: Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), Housing Opportunities for Persons With AIDS (HOPWA), and HOME Investment Partnership Program (HOME).
+The Consolidated Plan lays out goals and priorities for the next five years of HUD funding and the Annual Action Plan establishes projects and programs to be funded under the first year of the Consolidated Plan.
+The Department of Community and Human Development (DCHD) introduced the 2020-2025 Consolidated Plan and 46th Year Annual Action Plan on June 23, 2020.
+Having received one public comment (detailed below) for suggested changes to the plans.
+DCHD now presents to City Council and the El Paso community, finalized plans for the following four HUD entitlement grant programs: Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), Housing Opportunities for Persons With AIDS (HOPWA), and HOME Investment Partnership Program (HOME).